-Household Cleaner Chemicals and the Environment
+Household Cleaning Chemicals and the Environment

 In terms of the environment, household cleaning chemicals not only linger in the air that we breathe; they also make their way back to natural resources.
 Consider this, when you use household cleaners in your bathrooms, in your dishwashers and washing machines, the toxic chemicals enter the water and travel back to rivers and lakes, contaminating them and adding to the destruction of wildlife.
-These same chemicals also affect plant growth and vegetation – this means they even affect the food that you put on your table and eat.
+These same chemicals also affect plant growth and vegetation – this means they even affect the food that you eat.

-Household Cleaner Chemicals and Humans
+Household Cleaning Chemicals and Humans